aws-samples/machine-learning-samples/social-media/README.md

 ### Step 2a: Prepare tweets for labelling with MTurk

-The first step is to take the raw JSON data that we have received from the twitter API and convert it to a CSV format that Mechanical Turk can use.
+The first step is to take the raw JSON data that we have received from the Twitter API and convert it to a CSV format that Mechanical Turk can use.
 Do this by running:

     python build-mturk-csv.py